Silmara-Basso/airflow-dbt-demo/README.md

 - If you make changes to the dbt project, you will need to run `dbt compile` in order to update the `manifest.json` file.
 This may be done manually during development, as part of a CI/CD pipeline, or as a separate step in a production pipeline run *before* the Airflow DAG is triggered.
+- To destroy the lab environment use `astro dev kill`